 Your uniqname is your key to your standard computing services and important university services such as financial aid, housing, course selection and other student business transactions.
 Be sure to remember your uniqname and password, as you will need them to complete a wide variety of business at the university and, ultimately, to register for classes.

 It is important that no one, including a parent or guardian, sets up your uniqname and password for you.
-When you are issued your uniqname and password, you agree to abide by the U-M Proper Use Policy, violations of which can result in serious disciplinary action.
+When you are issued your uniqname and password, you agree to abide by the U-M Responsible Use Policy, violations of which can result in serious disciplinary action.

 At the University of Michigan, most student business is done online.
 Your uniqname becomes a critical gateway to computing services, student information, and many other services that will be used throughout your career at U-M. As soon as your uniqname is created, some university offices will begin sending email to your U-M account to share important information or to request that you complete some important transactions online.
 Often, email is the ONLY notification sent, so check your U-M email account regularly!